CommonAccord/CooleyGo-NDA/README.md

 5. Then we parameterize the blanks in the document - for party name and date of the agreement.
 We also make a form of Demo document with two parties - Acme and Quake.

+6. Then we parameterize the Defined Terms.
+Also break out the list of items included as Confidential Information.
+And give a few semantic names to items in the document.